Chaudhry Abdul Hameed Khan: Family

 His brothers-in-law, Chaudhry M Sharif (Tehsil President Rahon, 1945-1947) and Feroze Khan, were notable personalities.
 Feroze Khan’s sons, Farouk Rana, who became the Pakistan Ambassador to Canada, and Rana Iftiqar, a Brigadier in the Pakistan Army, continued the family’s tradition of service and excellence.

 Abdul Hameed Khan’s marriage to the daughter of Chaudhary Jang Baz Khan Rana of Rahon fortified the family’s influence.

 Another notable family member, Chaudhry M Ishaq, received the Afghan War Medal in 1919.
 His noteworthy service continued as he assumed the role of Assistant Commissioner in 1929.
 His father, Chaudhry Ghulam Murtaza, served as the Lambardar of Udhowal.

 After the partition, Abdul Hameed Khan’s son, Chaudhry Abdul Waheed, carried forward the family’s commitment to public service, serving as the District Chairman in Sheikhpura.
 The family’s dedication to community welfare and public service extended through generations with individuals like Chaudhry Abdul Qadir and Chaudhry Moin ud Din Ahmad, contributing to the socio-political landscape.
+His son, Chaudhary Abbas Hameed Khan, is a political figure active in the local politics of Khanqah Dogran and Safdarabad in Sheikhupura District, Punjab, Pakistan, where he participates in community leadership and public affairs.